Robert C. and Bettie J. (Sponseller) Metcalf House

 The Robert C. and Bettie J. (Sponseller) Metcalf House is a single-family home located at 1052 Arlington Boulevard in Ann Arbor, Michigan.
+The International Style house, designed, constructed, and occupied for decades by Robert and Bettie Metcalf, is the first example of Robert Metcalf's designs in the broader mid-century modern style.

-It was listed on the National Register of Historic Places in 2016.
+The Metcalf House was listed on the National Register of Historic Places in 2016, and is currently a private residence.

-History
+Biography

 Robert Clarence Metcalf was born in Nashville, Ohio in 1923.
 His family moved to Canton, Ohio and then the nearby North Industry, where Metcalf graduated from high school.
 Determined to be an architect, he went on to the University of Michigan, starting classes in 1941.
-World War II interrupted, however, and Metcalf entered the army in 1943.
+World War II interrupted, however, and Metcalf enlisted in the United States Army in 1943.
 He was promoted to Staff Sergeant and eventually commissioned in 1945, receiving a Silver Star the same year.
 After returning home in 1946, Metcalf resumed his studies and began working for his mentor, George B. Brigham.